zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 After giving up according to the scope, it should be like a rhino horn alone.

-“Children, wives and parents”: “Son [Son]”, there are four kinds of sons: one born of himself, son born in field, adoptive son, and apprentice son.
+"Children, wives and parents": "Son [Son]", there are four kinds of sons: one born of himself, son born in field, adoptive son, and apprentice son.
 The wife [wife] is called the breadwinner (wife).
-“Father”, that is the one who gave birth.
-“Mother,” that is the one who gave birth.”
+"Father", that is the one who gave birth.
+"Mother," that is the one who gave birth."
 For children, wives and parents.

-“Cai Valley and Relatives”: Gold, Gold Coins, Real Beads, Orbs, Glass, Spiral, Rock, Coral, Silver, Gold, Ruby (?) 、Agate is called property (goods)。 Before, after eating is called cereals (cereals): japonica rice, rice, barley, wheat, corn, beans, barnyard name prefood, suitable for curry named after eating.
+"Cai Valley and Relatives": Gold, Gold Coins, Real Beads, Orbs, Glass, Spiral, Rock, Coral, Silver, Gold, Ruby (?) 、Agate is called property (goods)。 Before, after eating is called cereals (cereals): japonica rice, rice, barley, wheat, corn, beans, barnyard name prefood, suitable for curry named after eating.
-“Relatives”, there are four kinds of relatives: relatives are relatives, family name relatives are also relatives, [co-study] sacred relatives are also relatives, and [felong] technical relatives are also relatives.
+"Relatives", there are four kinds of relatives: relatives are relatives, family name relatives are also relatives, [co-study] sacred relatives are also relatives, and [felong] technical relatives are also relatives.
 For Cai Valley with relatives.

-“After the desires of the scope”: “wills”, there are two kinds of desires from
+"After the desires of the scope": "wills", there are two kinds of desires from
 praise: the wills of things and the desire to pollute... (middle) these are called the desires of things...Called Contamination.
-“After the desire to give up”, after he knew the desire of things, after discarding, after discarding, after expropriation, and after the end of the end, so that it did not exist.
+"After the desire to give up", after he knew the desire of things, after discarding, after discarding, after expropriation, and after the end of the end, so that it did not exist.
-“According to the scope of the desire to abandon”: “Whoever has to be cut off the pollution, those pollution he no longer experience, do not return, do not return; where the pollution is cut off... (middle) is not cut off Pollution...
+"According to the scope of the desire to abandon": "Whoever has to be cut off the pollution, those pollution he no longer experience, do not return, do not return; where the pollution is cut off... (middle) is not cut off Pollution...
-Whoever was cut off by the Arrohan Road, those polluted he no longer experienced, did not return, do not go back.”
+Whoever was cut off by the Arrohan Road, those polluted he no longer experienced, did not return, do not go back."
 To give up according to the scope of your wishes, it should be like a rhinoceros horn alone.

 Because then, the eloquent person said,

-“Children and wives and parents, Caiguu and relatives,
+"Children and wives and parents, Caiguu and relatives,

-After giving up according to the scope, you should be alone like a horn of rhino.”
+After giving up according to the scope, you should be alone like a horn of rhino."

 147. This is dyed: here the little joy, less fun, here there is more bitter,

 Like this is a hook、After the Joyer knows, it should be like a rhino horn alone.

-“This is dyed: little joy here”: “dyed,” or “crochet,” or “temptation,” or “sticking,” or “obstacle”, which is synonyms for five kinds of desire.
-“Little joy here,” this is said by Worldman: The Bichu!
+"This is dyed: little joy here": "dyed," or "crochet," or "temptation," or "sticking," or "obstacle", which is synonyms for five kinds of desire.
+"Little joy here," this is said by Worldman: The Bichu!
 There are five kinds of desires, which five?
 Can be known by the eye, want, cute, desirable, cute look, accompanied by desire, greedy color... (medium) can be known, wanted, cute, desirable, desirable, cute, cute, cute, Accompaniment to the desire, greedy touch, the Picchu!
 These are called five desires.
 Bichu!
 Where the five kinds of joy and joy to be born, Bichu!
 This is called pleasure.
-The music is less; it is trivial; it is only some; it is inferior; it is inferior; it is inferior; it is inferior; it is inferior.”
+The music is less; it is trivial; it is only some; it is inferior; it is inferior; it is inferior; it is inferior; it is inferior."
 For this is dyed: little joy here.

-“The less taste, there is more bitterness here”: “Worldom said, “For less joy and bitterness, more despair, there is more suffering here; Worldom said: Like bones...
+"The less taste, there is more bitterness here": "Worldom said, "For less joy and bitterness, more despair, there is more suffering here; Worldom said: Like bones...
 Worldom said: Like a piece of meat...
 Worldom said: Like a piece of meat...
 The Torch...
 Worlden said: Like charcoal fire pit...
 Worldend said: Like a dream...
 Worldest said: Like a tree...
 Worldest said: Like a slaughterhouse...
 Worldest said: Like a sword...
 Worldest said: Like a sword...
-Worldly Said: How bitter and desperate as a snake, there is more affliction here [MN.22].”
+Worldly Said: How bitter and desperate as a snake, there is more affliction here [MN.22]."
 For less music taste、Here there is more bitter。

-“Like this, this is a hooks, after the Joyer knows”: “hook,” or “crochet,” or “temptation,” or “sticking,” or “obstacle,” which is synonyms for five kinds of desires.
-“Like this”, the continuation of the sentence; the link of the sentence; the success of the sentence; the combination of words; the connection of words; this is the second sentence, “like this.”
-“The Wise” is the wise, the wise, the wise, the sense, the wise, the difference, the wise.
-“Like this, this is the hooks, after the Jue Hui knows the hook, after knowing the hook, after knowing the “crochet”, after knowing the “seducer”, after knowing the “sticking”, knowing the “bondage”, knowing the “barrier” After, he understood, after measuring, judging, after each, and figuring out.
+"Like this, this is a hooks, after the Joyer knows": "hook," or "crochet," or "temptation," or "sticking," or "obstacle," which is synonyms for five kinds of desires.
+"Like this", the continuation of the sentence; the link of the sentence; the success of the sentence; the combination of words; the connection of words; this is the second sentence, "like this."
+"The Wise" is the wise, the wise, the wise, the sense, the wise, the difference, the wise.
+"Like this, this is the hooks, after the Jue Hui knows the hook, after knowing the hook, after knowing the "crochet", after knowing the "seducer", after knowing the "sticking", knowing the "bondage", knowing the "barrier" After, he understood, after measuring, judging, after each, and figuring out.
 As such it is a hook、After the Joyer knows, it should be like a rhino horn alone。

 Because then, the eloquent person said,

-“This is dyed: here the little joy, less fun, here there is more bitterness,
+"This is dyed: here the little joy, less fun, here there is more bitterness,

-This is a hook like this, and the Joyer knows that he should be alone like a rhino horn.”
+This is a hook like this, and the Joyer knows that he should be alone like a rhino horn."

 148. After breaking the knot, such as the water fish destroyed the net,

 If the fire returns combustible, it should be like a rhinoceros horn alone.

-“After breaking the knot”: there are ten kinds of knot: to covy, bad knot, slow knot, skeptical knot, forbidden knots, covetous, jealous knot, save stingy, “After breaking the knot”: “Ten kinds of chitars after rupture, broken, after disconnection, after expulsion, after the end, so that it went to the absence.”
+"After breaking the knot": there are ten kinds of knot: to covy, bad knot, slow knot, skeptical knot, forbidden knots, covetous, jealous knot, save stingy, "After breaking the knot": "Ten kinds of chitars after rupture, broken, after disconnection, after expulsion, after the end, so that it went to the absence."
 After breaking all the knot.

-“After destroying net of fish in water”: “net is called rope net, water (Salila) is called water (udaka), fish (Ambucārī) is called fish (maccho).
+"After destroying net of fish in water": "net is called rope net, water (Salila) is called water (udaka), fish (Ambucārī) is called fish (maccho).
 Such as fish destroyed, completely destroyed, broken, completely broken, completely broken net, it line, live, act, turn up, guard, make survival, make survival, the same,